-One is astounded to see how a large number of these Hadīth principles were developed in their most minute detail, layer after layer, point by point, in the writings of fiqh-jurists, and woven into the vast legal fabric of normative ethics.
-A monumental example of such work is the Hidāya of the twelfth-century jurist al-Marghinānī, held to be the most authoritative single work of the Hanafī school of law, followed by the majority of Muslims.
-In this grand manual, already translated into English in the eighteenth century,83 one finds detailed discourses on wasteland (mawāt) and, in this connection, systematic discussions of water rights and resources and their maintenance.
+One is astounded to see how a large number of these Ḥadīth principles were developed in their most minute detail, layer after layer, point by point, in the writings of fiqh-jurists, and woven into the vast legal fabric of normative ethics.
+A monumental example of such work is the Hidāya of the twelfth-century jurist al-Marghinānī, held to be the most authoritative single work of the Ḥanafī school of law, followed by the majority of Muslims.
+In this grand manual, already translated into English in the eighteenth century, one finds detailed discourses on wasteland (mawāt) and, in this connection, systematic discussions of water rights and resources and their maintenance.

 The Hidāya contains an extensive "Book on the Cultivation of Waste Lands" with sections on the definition of mawāt, the rights of cultivating it, the treatment of adjacent territories, the status of adjacent territories, water courses in mawāt, matters related to aqueducts running through the mawāt, and so on.
 There is a large section here on waters, including issues of control and direction of flow, a large section on digging canals, on rivers, their kinds and cleaning, and rules with respect to drains and water courses.
-There is, furthermore, a whole section on water rights, which discusses the right to alter or obstruct water courses, dams, the digging of trenches, the construction of water engines or bridges, water vents-the minutiae here are daunting.84
+There is, furthermore, a whole section on water rights, which discusses the right to alter or obstruct water courses, dams, the digging of trenches, the construction of water engines or bridges, water vents-the minutiae here are daunting.

-Even more striking than the abundance of Prophetic reports on vegetation and irrigation is the existence in the Hadith corpora of a large body of traditions, admonitions, rules, and stories concerning animals, their treatment, rights, natural dignity, and even their unique individual identities.
-Contained in the "Book of Striving" (Jihād) of the Muwațțā' is the resounding tradition about horses: "In the forehead of horses," the Prophet is quoted as saying, "are tied up welfare and bliss until the Day of Resurrection."85 Such compassion and care for animals is reflected in the same book in an account of the Prophet wiping the mouth of his horse with his personal cloth.
+Even more striking than the abundance of Prophetic reports on vegetation and irrigation is the existence in the Ḥadīth corpora of a large body of traditions, admonitions, rules, and stories concerning animals, their treatment, rights, natural dignity, and even their unique individual identities.
+Contained in the "Book of Striving" (Jihād) of the Muwaṭṭā' is the resounding tradition about horses: "In the forehead of horses," the Prophet is quoted as saying, "are tied up welfare and bliss until the Day of Resurrection."85 Such compassion and care for animals is reflected in the same book in an account of the Prophet wiping the mouth of his horse with his personal cloth.
 Asked why, he replied: "Last night I was rebuked [by God] for not looking after my horse."86 Again, in Bukhārī's "Book of Water," we have this report:

-The one to whom his horse is a source of reward is the one who keeps it in the path of God, and ties it by a long rope in a pasture or a garden.
-Such a person will get a reward equal to what the horse's long rope allows it to eat in the pasture or the garden.
-And if the horse breaks its rope and crosses one or two hills, then all marks of its hoofs and its dung will be counted as good deeds for its owner.
-And if it passes by a river and drinks from it, then that will also be regarded as a good deed on the part of its owner. ...87 camels.
+Appearing in the "Book of Jihād" in the Mishkāt is a set of rules that the Prophet pronounced concerning the treatment of camels.
 "When you travel in fertile country," he said, "give the camels their due from the ground, and when you travel in time of drought make them go quickly.
-When you encamp at night keep away from the roads, for they are where beasts pass and are the resort of insects at night."88 It is remarkable that a sensitive concern for animals does not disappear from the horizon even during military engagements.
-In the same book, there exists a particularly stern admonishment against animal abuse-"Do not treat the back of your animals as pulpits, for God the most high has made them subject to you only to convey you to a place which you could not otherwise reach without much difficulty."89
+When you encamp at night keep away from the roads, for they are where beasts pass and are the resort of insects at night."
+It is remarkable that a sensitive concern for animals does not disappear from the horizon even during military engagements.
+In the same book, there exists a particularly stern admonishment against animal abuse-"Do not treat the back of your animals as pulpits, for God the most high has made them subject to you only to convey you to a place which you could not otherwise reach without much difficulty."
+89